documentation

 job settings: preferred hardware

-Preferred hardware (node groups) - by default, the system sets the preferred hardware to nodes with 62GB RAM.
-As we render a .vrscene exported projects on a CPU device, you can switch the node group button to a custom setup and select the particular group of nodes either based on CPU cores or RAM:
+Preferred hardware (node groups) - depending on whether you are rendering your project using V-Ray on CPU or GPU, our system will show you possible node configurations based on these settings.
+For CPU, in most cases, the default group is selected by default, but you can switch the node group button to a custom setup and select the particular group of nodes either based on CPU cores or RAM.

 • CPU - based on the CPU device you can select between a group of nodes based on the minimum amount of RAM available or the CPU type: